kuro-vale/kuroflix/README.md

-# kuroflix
+# kuroflix-android

-A bash script to browse and watch movies or series
+A bash script to browse and watch movies or series on android

 For english media this script scrapes [gototub](https://www.gototub.com/)